suxuekun/libpyiotcloud/README.md

 It acts as the central messaging broker that supports client to device and device to device communication.
 It maintains the state of the entire system.
 It stores device information and all manner of device configurations and their routing information.
 It also stores the received sensor readings from the devices for graphing and off-line analysis.
-It also keeps track of user details and user credit details and interfaces to 3rd party cloud systems such as identity services, messaging services, payment merchants and additional services.
+It also keeps track of user details and user credit details and interfaces to 3rd party cloud systems such as identity services, alerting services, payment merchants and additional services.

 Below are the features of this IoT platform: